plone/documentation/docs/contributing/documentation/admins.md

 You can use this branch as a minimal example for your documentation.

 This branch also includes a custom {file}`robots.txt` file to discourage, but not absolutely prevent, search engine indexing.
+It also includes a 404 not found page that directs visitors the correct site.

 In addition, you should consider configure Read the Docs for the following.